 Achievement Peer Effects in Small Study Teams

-Although teamwork has become an important determinant of labor market success, many university graduates are lacking teamwork skills.
-To close this skill gap, many universities make use of homework assignments that students have to complete in small study teams as a teaching tool.
-Yet, we know surprisingly little about the effect of team composition on a student's knowledge obtained from teamwork.
-I study the effect of ability composition of a student's study team on her academic achievement.
+Many universities use homework assignments that students have to complete in small study teams as a teaching tool.
+Yet, we know surprisingly little about the effect of team composition on students' knowledge obtained from teamwork.
+I study the effect of ability composition of a student's study team on her individual academic achievement.
 Peer effects are identified using within-student variation in achievement across two similar courses, of which only one has team homework assignments.
 I classify students to be either very high ability or regular and find that the share of very high ability peers has a statistically significant and sizable negative effect on regular students.
 The effect on very high ability students is statistically indistinguishable from zero.
-These results are consistent with a model where regular students are mainly affected by a negative free-riding effect, whereas for very high ability students, the negative free-riding effect is offset by positive effects stemming from peer pressure and mutual learning.
+These results are consistent with a model where regular students are mainly affected by a negative free-riding effect, whereas for very high ability students, the negative free-riding effect is offset by positive effects stemming from peer pressure and mutual learning, but other models are also possible.
 The results suggest that forming homogeneous ability teams might increase students' individual performance.

 Revise & Resubmit at Journal of Econometrics